 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Brightburn, produced by Guardians of the Galaxy's James Gunn, is a gory horror movie crossed with a superhero story.
 It's about a child with Superman-like powers who decides to act selfishly and without remorse instead of for good/others.
 Expect extreme, bloody violence, including several brutal killings, dead bodies, and shock effects (a shard of glass in an eye, a torn-off jaw, gurgling and choking on blood, etc.).
-Characters have/use guns -- a 12-year-old boy is presented with a rifle as a present.
+Characters have and use guns: A 12-year-old boy is presented with a rifle as a present.
 There are also jump scares, creepy sounds, a nightmare sequence, and more.
-Language is also strong, with many uses of "f--k," "s--t," and more.
+Language is strong, with many uses of "f--k," "s--t," and more.
 A married couple kisses and talks about having sex and getting pregnant.
 Characters socialize in a bar, and drinking and drunk driving are discussed.
 Elizabeth Banks and David Denman co-star.

 - Parents say

 In BRIGHTBURN, Kansas couple Tori (Elizabeth Banks) and Kyle Breyer (David Denman) wish and hope for a child, but their dream is denied until one eventful night.
 Years later, their sweet, smart son, Brandon (Jackson A. Dunn), turns 12 and suddenly everything changes.
 He starts acting strangely, so Kyle decides to have "the talk" with him.
 Afterward, Brandon starts to exhibit powers, such as super strength and speed and heat vision.
 And he starts using them to get what he wants and to protect himself -- up to the point of killing.
 He even devises a signature to leave at the scene of his crimes, as if proud of his handiwork.
 Meanwhile, a secret hidden in the family's barn reveals three words that will determine his dark path.